 Expressing time-dependent relations through temporal qualifications

-Niels GREWE,a, Janna HASTINGSb, Ludger JANSENa,c, Alan RUTTENBERG(?), Chris MUNGALL(?), Stefan SCHULZdd
+Niels GREWE,a, Janna HASTINGSb, Ludger JANSENa,c, Alan RUTTENBERGd, Chris MUNGALLe, Stefan SCHULZf,g

 aInstitute of Philosophy, University of Rostock, Germany bInstitute of Philosophy, University of Geneva, Switzerland

+cInstitute of Philosophy, RWTH Aachen, Germany

+dState University of New York, Buffalo, NY, USA

+eGenomics Division, Lawrence Berkeley National Laboratory, Berkeley, CA, USA

-cInstitute of Philosophy, RWTH Aachen, GermandInstituteyd for Medical Informatics, Statistics and Documentation, Medical University of Graz, Austria
+fInstitute for Medical Informatics, Statistics and Documentation, Medical University of Graz, Austria

-eInstitutee of Medical Biometry and Medical Informatics, University Medical Center, Freiburg, Germany
+gInstitute of Medical Biometry and Medical Informatics, University Medical Center, Freiburg, Germany

-xxx

 Abstract.
 We discuss the difficulties of representing different forms of temporal relatedness in OWL 2, given its limitation to binary relationships.
 Based on the fact that temporary relatedness is important for modelling domains that are characterised by dynamic phenomena, we propose a reification scheme to express temporary and permanent relatedness that combines semantic accuracy, ease of use and ontological rigour.
 Central to this scheme is the notion of temporal qualification that provides a means to abstract from parts of the history of a continuant.

 Keywords.
 Relation, time, stage, phase, top-level ontology, BFO, reification, ternary relation, OWL 2